bsidescapetown/bsidescapetown.github.io/_pages/bsides-conf/2022-location.md

 ---

 ## Location:
-The Old Biscuitmill Conference and Events:  [https://tobmce.co.za/)
+The Old Biscuitmill Conference and Events Venue:  [https://tobmce.co.za/)

 Upstairs of the location you might know as the biscuit mill market, there is a stunning conference venue we will call home 2022.